 We use classical technique as a foundation, but other genres may also be part of the repertoire, such as pop or musicals.

-For ABRSM exams, singers can choose a more traditional syllabus with a mixed repertoire from traditional, classical and musical songs.
+For ABRSM music exams, singers can choose a more traditional syllabus with a mixed repertoire from traditional, classical and musical songs.
 Or, they may choose Singing For Musical Theater (SFMT) with only musical theater songs.

 We are currently working on a new violin program.
 More information will follow.